sikami/C/README.md

-# C
+# C & Python
-C program from CS50 course
+C & Python exercises in order to fulfill CS50x course in Introduction to Computer Science in Harvard University